 An important way to protect against exploitation in an estate plan is to create a durable power of attorney.
 A durable power of attorney acts on an individual’s behalf when they become incapacitated and cannot make decisions for themselves.
 It is important to select a power of attorney that can be trusted and knows the individual’s health and financial preferences.
 People can also place a requirement in their estate plan that the power of attorney report to another individual on the financial transactions they make on the person’s behalf.
 This is another way to minimize fraudulent purchases.
 In case a power of attorney becomes unreliable or untrustworthy, a person is always able to elect a new power of attorney to handle their finances and healthcare decisions.

 Because preventing financial exploitation is extremely important—especially as individuals get older—families should consult an experienced estate planning attorney to create an estate plan and protect their aging loved ones.

 Contact a Houston Estate Planning Attorney

 If you or a loved one is interested in creating an estate plan that can help protect against exploitation, contact the attorneys at McCulloch & Miller, PLLC.
 With years of experience drafting Houston estate plans, we will create the plan that works for you and your family.
 Our knowledgeable attorneys have experience recognizing the common pitfalls in many estate plans, and we will work to minimize your family’s risk of elder exploitation.
-To schedule a free consultation and to speak with one of our attorneys today, give us a call at 713-333-8900.
+To schedule a consultation and to speak with one of our attorneys today, give us a call at 713-333-8900.